Examples

 {% endfor %}

-Selecting entries will always return an array, it is necessary to iterate over the result or accessing the first element, in the case of filtering by a unique uuid:
+Entry selection always returns an array, so it's necessary to iterate over the result or access the first element, in case of filtering by a single UUID:

 {% assign entries = spaces['space_uid'].types['type_uid'].entries | by_uuid: 'entry_uuid' %}